 The Summer Discovery Program is designed to expose undergraduate students with a keen interested in PT to the profession of physical therapy and to the Duke DPT experience.
-This program is for students interested in the profession of physical therapy, especially those demographic groups that are underrepresented among licensed physical therapists, including racial and ethnic minorities.
+This program is for students interested in the profession of physical therapy, especially those from demographic communities that are currently underrepresented among licensed physical therapists, including racial and ethnic minorities.

-Participants will have access to some of the top faculty in the profession of physical therapy; will have interdisciplinary opportunities (PTs, MDs, ATCs, exercise physiologists, etc.); receive mentorship from current Duke DPT students, faculty, local clinicians, and admission specialists; as well as opportunities to take advantage of Duke’s state of the art facilities.
+Participants will have access to some of the top faculty in the profession of physical therapy; will have interdisciplinary opportunities (PTs, OTs, nurses, exercise physiologists, etc.); receive mentorship from current Duke DPT students, faculty, local clinicians, and admission specialists; as well as take advantage of Duke’s state of the art facilities.

 Participation in the Duke DPT Summer Discovery Program will provide:

 The program is open to current undergraduate students interested in the profession of physical therapy and/or related health science professions.
 If a student is a current undergraduate student at the time of application, then they are eligible to apply.
 The program is open to all applicants; however, preference will be given to demographics that are underrepresented within the profession of physical therapy, disadvantaged/first generation to attend college, or students interested in serving underrepresented populations.

 Successful applicants will: